LalremLian/Mini_Dictionary_Policy/README.md

 We may update this privacy notice from time to time.
 The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.
 If we make material changes to this privacy notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
 We encourage you to review this privacy notice frequently to be informed of how we are protecting your information.

 #### 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
-If you have questions or comments about this notice, you may email us at lalremlian.dev@gmail.com or by post to:
+If you have questions or comments about this notice, you may email us at lazy.developer@techie.com or by post to:

 Lalrem Lian B Tlung

-Dhaka, Bangladesh

-Bangladesh